janik6n/typescript-starter/README.md

 How to use this template?

 1. Make sure prerequisites are met.
-2. Copy the repository as zip so you don't have to deal with git history.
+2. Download the repository as zip so you don't have to deal with git history of this repository.
 3. Delete `package-lock.json`.
 3. Replace `janik6n` in `package.json` with your own username, along with other info.
 3. Install dependencies by running `npm install` on the project root directory.